-We are still reveling in the Innovation & Growth Leadership Summit experience!
-The two days were filled with an incredibly rich exchange of insights from an incredibly smart group of R&D leaders.
+The second Innovation & Growth Leadership Summit will build on the deep and candid sharing of the first one held in Chicago.
+Those two days were filled with an incredibly rich exchange of insights from an incredibly smart group of innovation leaders.
 We were amazed at the willingness of people to share as much as they did – including the good, bad, and ugly.
-Part of the openness was our promise that ‘what’s said in the room stays in the room.’
+Part of the openness was our promise that ‘what’s said in the room stays in the room’ – a promise we are repeating.
 The other part was a common bond that formed quickly among everyone.
-To respect the confidentiality, presentations and other materials are posted on a password-protected section of this website.
-What we can share publicly, however, are some highlights.
+Again, we expect this to happen in Phoenix.
+To give you an idea of the takeaways, here’s a quick summary of the first Summit:

-Key topics were culture change, metrics/risk management, supplier innovation, ecosystem expansion, and enabling tools and technologies.
+Key topics were culture change, metrics/risk management, supplier innovation, ecosystem expansion, and enabling technologies.
 Table discussions surfaced such challenges as:

 - Sustaining culture change – what do you do after ‘unfreezing and re-freezing’ (Lewin’s model)